Points Covered: A Christmas message of hope. The hope that came to man on Christmas.

 Mankind needed something bigger than a king.
-Man needed something to prepare himself for God’s future kingship.
-Man needed forgiveness of sins.
-Man needed a saviour.
-So he announced that a saviour was born and he told who this saviour was.
+Man needed forgiveness of sins and therefore man needed a savior.
+So he announced that a savior was born and he told who this savior was.
 His title is Christ, the Messiah.
 He is the one who is prophesied in Genesis 3 and prophesied so many times over in the OT scriptures.
-Jesus is our saviour.
+Jesus is our savior.
 Jesus brings us peace with God.

 Romans 5:1 We have peace with God through our Lord Jesus Christ.

 Romans 3:23 For all have sinned, and come short of the glory of God.
 Sin is Bad News, Jesus Christ is Good News.